 Instrumentation with source code on iOS

-In this chapter, we’ll show you how you to instrument your app using source code on iOS.
+In this chapter, we’ll show you how to instrument your app using source code on iOS.
 Simply follow the instructions below.
-Alternatively, there are also many video tutorials on Youtube that detail this process.
+Alternatively, there are also many video tutorials on YouTube that detail this process.

-We recommend you only instrument with source code if you’re an experienced iOS developer.
+We recommend you only instrument with source code if you are an experienced iOS developer.

 Whenever you update Ranorex Studio (i.e. use newer automation libraries/Ranorex Service App), reinstrument your apps.
 Otherwise, automation may not work as intended.

 The file size of Ranorex Automation Library is about 30 megabytes.
-This doesn’t automatically make your app 30 megabytes bigger, since it is a universal library and only the parts essential for your app will dynamically be added when compiling it.
+This does not automatically make your app 30 megabytes bigger since it is a universal library and only the parts essential for your app will dynamically be added when compiling it.

 Choose the lib file and specify the target, i.e. where the lib will be added